-For pets, the ASPCA says separation anxiety is the most common way this manifests.
-This type of anxiety results when pets become upset as a result of their owner being away from them.
-For tips on how to help your pet cope with separation anxiety see our blog here.
+For animals, the ASPCA says separation anxiety is the most common way anxiety manifests.
+This type of anxiety results when animals become upset as a result of their parent being away from them.
+For tips on how to help your animal cope with separation anxiety, see our blog here.

-According to the ASPCA, there isn’t conclusive evidence to say why pets develop this anxiety, however, for pets in animal centres, it may be due to the memory of losing a companion during another part of their life.
+According to the ASPCA, there isn’t conclusive evidence to say why companion animals develop anxiety, however, for furry friends in animal centres, it may be due to the memory of losing a companion during another part of their life.

 Recognizing the signs

-One of the most common signs of separation anxiety, is for the dog to be destructive when their humans leave them alone.
-The ASPCA also outlines a few other common signs:
+One of the most common signs of separation anxiety in dogs is destructive behaviour when their humans leave them home alone.
+The ASPCA also outlines a few other common signs that you may observe.